WahabLabi/Classic-Arcade-Game-Clone-Udacity-FEND/README.md

 ## Installation

-Clone or download this repository
+Clone or download this repository to your local machine

 ## Development